 Texans lose first game of the season, bounce back and win second one

 The Tarleton State University Texans have officially kicked off their spring 2021 football season.
-This season marks the Texan’s first season as a Division 1 Football Championship Subdivision level team.
+This season marks the Texan’s first season as a Division I (DI) Football Championship Subdivision level team.

-At the end of the half, freshman running back Braelon Bridges and senior running back Ryheem Skinner carried the Texans offense down the field during a 15 play, 73-yard drive.
+At the end of the half, freshman running back Braelon Bridges and senior running back Ryheem Skinner carried the Texan’s offense down the field during a 15 play, 73-yard drive.
 The drive ended with Skinner scoring a touchdown on a 4-yard run.
-The point after tied the score at 10 to 10 with only 59 seconds.
+The point after tied the score at ten to ten with only 59 seconds remaining.

 The game would go into double overtime and end with a walk-off touchdown that would seal the game for McNeese.
 After the game, Head Coach Todd Whitten said he contributes the loss to some critical mistakes made late in the game.
 He did give credit to McNeese State for how they battled back.
 Whitten and the team are looking to learn from this game as they move forward with the season.

-In their second game as a D1 school, Tarleton absolutely destroyed the New Mexico State Aggies, racking up an impressive 909 total yards on offense.
+In their second game as a DI school, Tarleton absolutely destroyed the New Mexico State Aggies, racking up an impressive 909 total yards on offense.

 Whitten’s message for the team this season has been “Next Man Up!”